 Today, there seemed to be even more people, very few over 30 and those who were over 30 looked 90 (but were probably 35.)
 Strangely, the hula-hoops outnumbered the hacky sacks two to one, but as I observed, there was lots giggling and very little hooping.
 I thought I saw a woman with a falcon on her shoulder but as I got closer I realized it was a pigeon.
 I didn’t tell her.
 I also spotted a guy who had a large variety of bongs attached to his overalls, and I thought, he’s a ‘bong-man’, and then he turned around and his hat said ‘bong-man’.

 There were also quite a few dogs, mostly pitbulls, or pitbull adjacent.
 I’m not quite sure what the connection is between dope-smoking and muscular dogs, but there wasn’t a collie or a lab in sight.
 Then again, the visibility was almost nil.

-As I emerged out of the cloud and headed toward Rossdale, the beneficence I felt toward the crowds of shiny, happy people and their muscular dogs lingered for awhile and then dissipated, like a puff of smoke.
+As I emerged out of the cloud and headed toward Rossdale, the beneficence I felt toward the crowds of shiny, happy people and their sturdy little dogs lingered for awhile and then dissipated, like a puff of smoke.
 The rest of the walk was unremarkable.
 Couldn’t wait to get home and murder a bag of chips.